 Coat – Field Spaniels have a glossy, dense single coat that is long and water repellent.
 The fur may have a slight wave and is longer and feathered on the chest, the back of the legs, and the underbody and tail.
 The coat colors are shades of black, golden liver, or liver.
 The Field Spaniel may have tan points, and white markings, ticking, or roaning on the throat or chest.

 Breed Standard and History

 The mid-sized Field Spaniel has a solid, symmetrical build that conveys strength and grace.
 They are muscular and well-boned, and move with an agile, free-flowing stride.
 Fields are intelligent, with a serious, soulful expression in their brown eyes.
 Their feathered pendant ears are satiny and long enough to reach their nose.
-The Field's low-set tail may be docked or natural, with a preference towards docked in the show ring.
+The Field's low-set tail may be docked or natural, with a preference for docked in the show ring.

 AKC Breed Category

 Field Spaniels are an even-tempered, intelligent breed beloved for their steady nature in the field and devotion to their families.
 They are curious and playful, and flourish when kept mentally and physically active.
 Fields can be somewhat shy with strangers, but will usually warm up in time.
 Socialize your Field from puppyhood so she is comfortable with new situations and people.

 Are Field Spaniels Good with Kids?
 At once gentle and frolicsome, Field Spaniels make excellent playmates for children.
 Fields will put up with a lot, so be sure children know dogs always deserve respectful treatment.